KevTale/herodevs/COMMENTS.md

+# General comments

 TLDR: https://www.loom.com/share/54a0406e52764fea924bcc7c8d98e300
+(I noticed that floating elements (dialog etc) do not appears in the video, this is due to Loom only recording the browser window, not the whole screen)

 - I added NX because angular 16 with jest and Testing Library fails for some reasons, which does not with NX
 - I changed data.service.ts to todos.store.ts to make it more explicit